Why Isn’t Feminism Common Sense?

 The Downright Rude Person

 They don’t care to ask “what is feminism,” in fact they go so far as to challenge your validity in even asking such a question.
 They look at the facts and see no problem and too often they really do believe women should be inferior to men.
 To these misogynists it can be hard not to blow a fuse, but this often only fuels their hatred.
 I find that it isn’t worth the wasted time arguing.
-You can try to reason with them and depending on the situation, give an honest account of your own experiences as they often do respond more sympathetically to anecdotes and being open shows them that you aren’t looking to fight, just to be understood.
+You can and depending on the situation, give an honest account of your own experiences as they often do respond more sympathetically to anecdotes and being open shows them that you aren’t looking to fight, just to be understood.
 This isn’t always going to work though and at some point you just have to move on and ignore their prejudices, hoping that one day that hatred will be quelled.

 So, what is feminism?
 Feminism is first and foremost a person who believes in the social, political, and economic equality of the sexes.
 A modern day feminist is also a man or a woman who does not remain passive when that equality is threatened, who recognizes their predisposed biases and seeks to move beyond them, who teaches their children differently about gender, and who is not afraid to declare themselves a proud feminist.
 Let’s stop stigmatizing that word because, really, we should all be feminists.